Platt Park, Denver: A Walkable South-Side Neighborhood

 The Market

-Platt Park is priced at a modest premium to the broader Denver detached market, and the pace backs it up.
-The median single-family list price is $849,000, with the median price per square foot at $447; the 75th percentile reaches $1,150,000 at $570 per square foot [3].
-Homes are moving at a median of 33 days on market [3] — seven days faster than the Denver metro detached segment's 40-day pace [4] — which tells you well-priced inventory here is getting absorbed before it accumulates days.
+Platt Park is priced above the Denver metro detached median, and the data backs that up.
+The median single-family list price is $849,000, with the median price per square foot at $484; the 75th percentile reaches $1,150,000 at $619 per square foot [2].
+Homes are moving at a median of 36 days on market [2] — matching the Denver metro detached segment's 36-day pace [3], which tells you demand here is consistent with the broader market rather than running hot or cold.

-For context on what this price tier looks like next door, Wash Park's median sits at $912,000 ($432/sqft) and Cory-Merrill at $972,000 ($358/sqft) — Platt Park's position reflects its walkability and South Pearl Street corridor access versus Wash Park's park-proximity premium and Cory-Merrill's wider lot sizes [3].
+For context on what this price tier looks like next door, Wash Park's median sits at $1,599,000 ($514/sqft) and Cory-Merrill at $872,950 ($422/sqft) — Platt Park's pricing reflects its Pearl Street walkability and park access, while Cory-Merrill's lower $/sqft suggests more square footage for a similar dollar [2].

-The MSA-wide sale-to-list ratio of 0.999 confirms buyers are negotiating fractionally below list on average across the metro [4].
-That dynamic holds in Platt Park too — homes priced close to current comps are selling; listings priced off current comps are sitting and accumulating days.
+The MSA-wide sale-to-list ratio of 0.999 [3] tells you buyers are negotiating fractionally below list on average.
+That dynamic holds in Platt Park too — well-priced homes move; listings priced off current comps accumulate days.

 Strategy